onefoursix/streamsets_jolt_transforms/README.md

 - Clone the [Jolt Project](https://github.com/bazaarvoice/jolt) to your local machine

-- Switch to the root of the projet and build it:
+- Switch to the root of the project and build it:

 	<code>$ mvn package -DskipTests</code>